ymerejsasnak/JKwebsite/README.md

  eventually add js to make text (at least header) randomly weird!-gets more random more you click, make function for this that can be called as part of any action...start it off mostly normal...never 100% the same from beginning though...run this on other elements too? -->

  use a screen size or content div size black div and transform alpha value on click/link to fade to black then back to change content

+ text that rotates? (when clicked or constantly or what?  just pieces of words or???)